Mary Cooke Antiques

 Mary Cooke set up her business in 1967 and was elected to BADA membership in 1978.

-Together with Neil Shepperson, who joined the company in 1994, Mary is a regular exhibitor at antiques fairs across the country, including the BADA’s own fair which takes place annually at the Duke of York Square in Chelsea every March.
+Together with Neil Shepperson, who joined the company in 1994, Mary was a regular exhibitor at antiques fairs across the country, including the BADA’s own fair.

 Appointments can be made to view Mary Cooke Antiques’ stock at their riverside studios in Mortlake.
-Mary and Neil are happy to research and source specialist pieces for clients and collectors.
-They also offer a valuation service, for further information visit the company website
+They are happy to research and source specialist pieces for clients and collectors, and offer a valuation service.
+For further information visit the company website